This is a guest post by Ryan Biddulph. He shares smart blogging tips at Blogging From Paradise.

 Even though I appreciate having admin rights on some blogs whose owners see blogging as a purely passive exploit I see the power in people, not in guest blogging for a passive blogger with a lukewarm or non-engaging community.

-Let go all other guest blogging opportunities.
+Let go of all other guest blogging opportunities.

 Make your time count!